 Botox may cause weak muscles.

 Muscles that aren’t used tend to become weaker over time.
-So as Botox weakens the communication between the nerve and muscle, the affected muscle isn’t used as much.
+So, as Botox weakens the communication between the nerve and muscle, the affected muscle isn’t used as much.
 However, Botox is used in discrete locations on the face, so you only need to keep an eye on the muscles directly affected by the injection.
 Don’t worry, though — your face has plenty of muscles for normal facial expression.
 And your muscles will regain strength after taking a Botox break.

 Your skin may appear “wavy.”

 Some Botox patients may notice a visible waviness of the skin over the muscles being treated.
 This is more of a side effect, not a long-term effect.
-And good news: it’s totally preventable.
+And the good news: it’s totally preventable.
 This wavy appearance can be avoided by changing the injection pattern for a more uniform distribution.
 You may also want to consider giving your skin time to settle down before heading back for another appointment.

 You may not need as much Botox in the future.

 If you’re a Botox enthusiast, your muscles will become weakened, and you may not need as much over time.
 Think of it as your muscles become “trained” not to move.
 This will also prevent wrinkles and help with the aging process.
-Years of Botox use may mean you’ll need less and less for maintenance over time.
+Years of Botox use may mean you’ll need less and less maintenance over time.

 Your skin may look thinner.